bruceharrison1984/docker-prometheus-s3/readme.md

 }
 ```

+## Prometheus UI
+The Prometheus UI is enabled by default, so be careful if deploying to a public IP address.
+It can be easily disable by overriding the CMD of the container.

 ## Reason
 In order to facilitate move prometheus metrics from ECS in to AWS Managed Prometheus, we need an intermediary Prometheus server to do the scraping.
 - Cloudwatch Agent doesn't support forwarding Prometheus metrics (it only sends them to Cloudwatch, and doesn't support histogram)